Cupid Crunch

 Melt the white chocolate chips in a medium microwave-safe bowl in a microwave by microwaving in 30-second increments.
 Stir vigorously after each 30 seconds.
 Be careful not to burn the white chocolate.

-When white chocolate is melted, drop 3-4 drops of red food coloring in and stir well to combine.
-Working quickly, pour the pink chocolate into the cereal mixture and carefully stir well to coat everything completely.
+When white chocolate is melted, drop 3-4 drops of red food coloring in and stir well with a rubber spatula to combine.
+Working quickly, pour the melted pink chocolate into the cereal mixture and carefully stir well to coat everything completely.

-Spread the mixture onto wax paper and sprinkle with holiday sprinkles.
+Spread the mixture onto wax paper or a cookie sheet in a single layer and top with holiday sprinkles.

 Allow the chocolate to dry before breaking into chunks.
 Store in an airtight container.